DataDog/datadog-log-agent/README.md

 # datadog-log-agent

+## This repository is deprecated

 datadog-log-agent collects logs and submits them into datadog's infrastructure.
-This repository is temporary, mid term plan is to merge the code with [datadog-agent](https://github.com/DataDog/datadog-agent)

-Contributions today may not be accepted, as plan is to have this code merged into datadog-agent repository
+This repository is no longer maintained as its code has been merged to [datadog-agent](https://github.com/DataDog/datadog-agent), see [logs-agent](https://github.com/DataDog/datadog-agent/tree/master/cmd/logs) for more information.

 ## Structure